 The general strategy you plan to use to achieve the goal

 In order to achieve our goal, we are interested in using a supervised learning model for classification.
-Our data is composed of 22 different adhesives material time series obtained by MCC, with measurements of temperature; N2, O2, and total flow rates; Oxygen %; HRR; and heating rate.
-Additionally, we have FR data that provides the actual flame resistance performance of the materials.
+Our dataset is composed of 22 different adhesives material time series obtained by MCC, with measurements of temperature; N2, O2, and total flow rates; Oxygen %; HRR; and heating rate.
+Additionally, we have FR data that provide the actual flame resistance performance of the materials.
 Our first step will be to get more familiar with the measurements and see how we can use them in our model.
+Several regression models might be tested to best fit the raw data and obtain the features for further prediction.
 Afterwards, we will experiment with different classification models learned in class and use these with FR result labels to determine materials’ flame resistance properties.

 Anticipated risks and contingency plans

 Our goal is to build a predicting model for the FR test, based on the MCC data we have.
 It’s possible that we may encounter many problems with the model fitting.
-However, there is existing softwares that simulates these predictions.
-Even though we don’t have access to the codes of the softwares, we do have access to get the results of the softwares.
-That is to say, we could get a general idea of the fitting line.
-Another thing that might be tricky is the classification of the materials, since similar materials may have similar datas.
+However, there are existing software packages that can manually fit the raw data with different basis sets.
+Even though we don’t have access to the source codes of the software packages, we do have access to the results.
+That is to say, for the data fitting step, we could get a general idea of the fitting line.
+Another thing that might be tricky is the classification of the materials, since similar materials may have similar data.
 Trying out regression might be a solution for this.